Jerryboywithdream/Jerryboywithdream/README.md

 - 👋 Hi, I’m @Jerryboywithdream(Jerry Big Head)
 - 👀 I’m interested in calculating math and chemistry
 - 🌱 I’m currently learning new knowledge
-- 📫 How to reach me in my gmail
+- 📫 You can reach me in my gmail

 <!---
 Jerryboywithdream/Jerryboywithdream is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.